 Light

-She’ll survive in low light better than almost any other houseplant, but surviving and thriving are different things.
+Golden pothos survives in low light better than many houseplants, but surviving and thriving are different things.
 In a darker corner, the golden variegation fades and the leaves come in noticeably smaller.
 In brighter indirect light, a few feet back from a window or near a north-facing window, the golden streaks deepen and growth picks up considerably.

 Darryl Cheng, plant expert and author of The New Plant Parent, makes the point well: variegation in pothos isn’t a fixed trait.
 It’s the plant expressing what the available light allows.
-Give her more light and she’ll show you more gold.
-Pull her into a dark corner and she’ll gradually go green.
+Give it more light and it will show you more gold.
+Pull it into a dark corner and it will gradually go green.

 Temperature

 Golden pothos prefers the same temperatures most of us keep our homes: between 18 and 27 degrees Celsius.
-She dislikes cold drafts and air conditioning blowing directly on her, so keep that in mind when choosing a spot.
+It dislikes cold drafts and air conditioning blowing directly on the leaves, so keep that in mind when choosing a spot.

 Humidity

-She’s not fussy about humidity.
+It is not fussy about humidity.
 Average indoor air is fine.
-A little extra moisture helps the leaves look their glossiest, but it’s nothing to worry about.
+A little extra moisture helps the leaves look glossier, but you do not need a humidifier to keep golden pothos alive.

 Watering Golden Pothos